“We work to be one powerful force in paving the way for a progressive global consciousness through film”

 Erinn has worked in the marketing, film and media industry for the past 8 years, combining expertise in design, independent film production, program development, campaign strategy and community activism.
 Born in a small town just outside the Sierra Nevadas, Erinn was inspired by nature, design and creative activism at an early age.
 She completed her BA in Broadcast Journalism and Cultural Anthropology from the University of Nevada, with an emphasis in ethnography and storytelling.
 Her journey into the world of social impact began with a multitude of undertakings including: co-founding independent production company, Photon Harvest, managing numerous grassroots documentary campaigns, serving as a graphic designer for The Neda Nobari Foundation, KPJR Films, Human Rights Watch, The Redford Center to name a few, and assisting in campaign strategy and development for the Bill and Melinda Gates Foundation educational media campaign Teacher2Teacher.
-She is also an event co-chair for UN Women Los Angeles and a member of the National Association of Professional Women, in addition to contributing, managing and attending various women’s rights organizations and forums.
+She is also an event co-chair for UN Women Los Angeles and a member of the National Association of Professional Women.
 She joined SIMA in January 2014 where she now serves as the Director of Programs, dedicated to utilizing her myriad of skills to further the efforts of documentary filmmakers and change-makers alike.

 EVA S. NELSON | Liaison to the United Nations